smaurice101/readthedocs/docs/source/rtms.rst

       }

 **Note in the below JSON from RTMS:**
- #.
-RTMS has found three IP addreses: 5.10,5.14,6.100 (add prefix 192.168 in front of 5.10, 5.14, 6.100)
+ #. **RTMS has found three IP addreses:** 5.10,5.14,6.100 (add prefix 192.168 in front of 5.10, 5.14, 6.100)
  #.
 These three entities are using a **Brute Force** attack
  #.
 The **Maintype=RTMSScore** is **Mainvalue=0.258** - this is the average score for the three entities.
 See `here <https://tml.readthedocs.io/en/latest/rtms.html#past-memory-demonstration>`_ from more details.
  #.
-The source Kafka topic that RTMS is reading from is: rtms-pgpt-ai
+The source Kafka topic that RTMS is reading from is: **rtms-pgpt-ai**
  #.
-The sink Kafka topic that RTMS produces the results to is: rtms-pgpt-ai-mitre
+The sink Kafka topic that RTMS produces the results to is: **rtms-pgpt-ai-mitre**
  #.
 The messages that are found are in the **PartitionOffsetFound**
  #.
-The hyperprediction": "0.258" is the same as Mainvalue
+The **hyperprediction**: "0.258" is the same as Mainvalue
- #.
-NumAttackWindowsFound: "5,4,3", are the number of sliding time windows RTMS is searching
+ #. **NumAttackWindowsFound**: "5,4,3", are the number of sliding time windows RTMS is searching
- #.
-NumPatternWindowsFound: "988,367", are the number of occurences of the messages that match the search terms
+ #. **NumPatternWindowsFound**: "988,367", are the number of occurences of the messages that match the search terms
- #.
-SearchEntity: "|authentication failure:--entity-- password failure:,Failed password for root:", these are the search terms
+ #. **SearchEntity**: "|authentication failure:--entity-- password failure:,Failed password for root:", these are the search terms
- #. rtmsfolder: "rtms2", this is a local folder as well as Github folder and Kafka topic, where results are saved
+ #. **rtmsfolder**: "rtms2", this is a local folder as well as Github folder and Kafka topic, where results are saved
- #.
-CurrentRTMSMAXWINDOW: "14,13,18,19", this the current RTMS pattern window.
+ #. **CurrentRTMSMAXWINDOW**: "14,13,18,19", this the current RTMS pattern window.

 RTMS MITRE ATT&CK Dashboard
 --------------------------